jagregory/abrash-black-book/src/chapter-32.md

 ;
 ; Returns: nothing
 ;
 DParms  struc
         dw      ?               ;pushed BP
         dw      ?               ;return address
 DrawX   dw      ?               ;X coordinate at which to draw DrawY   dw      ?               ;Y coordinate at which to draw Color   dw      ?               ;color in which to draw (in the
                                 ; range 0-255; upper byte ignored)
 DParms  ends
 ;
         public _Draw360x480Dot
-_Draw360x480Dotprocnear
+_Draw360x480Dot proc    near
         push    bp              ;preserve caller's BP
         mov     bp,sp           ;point to stack frame
         push    si              ;preserve C register vars
         push    di
         mov     ax,VGA_SEGMENT
         mov     es,ax           ;point to display memory
         mov     ax,SCREEN_WIDTH/4
                                 ;there are 4 pixels at each address, so ; each 360-pixel row is 90 bytes wide ; in each plane
         mul     [bp+DrawY]      ;point to start of desired row mov     di,[bp+DrawX]   ;get the X coordinate
         shr     di,1            ;there are 4 pixels at each address shr     di,1            ; so divide the X coordinate by 4 add     di,ax           ;point to the pixel's address mov     cl,byte ptr [bp+DrawX] ;get the X coordinate again and     cl,3            ;get the plane # of the pixel mov     ah,1
         shl     ah,cl           ;set the bit corresponding to the plane ; the pixel is in
         mov     al,MAP_MASK
         mov     dx,SC_INDEX
         OUT_WORD                ;set to write to the proper plane for ; the pixel
         mov     al,byte ptr [bp+Color]  ;get the color stosb                   ;draw the pixel
         pop     di              ;restore C register vars
         pop     si
         pop     bp              ;restore caller's BP
         ret
-_Draw360x480Dotendp
+_Draw360x480Dot endp
 ;
 ; Reads the color of the pixel at the specified
 ; location in 360x480 256-color mode.